flame-engine/flame/README.md

 We have a Flame community and help channel on [Blue Fire's Discord](https://discord.gg/5unKpdQD78).

-If you are more comfortable with StackOverflow you can also create a question there, add the [Flame tag](https://stackoverflow.com/questions/tagged/flame) so anyone following that tag can help you out.
+If you are more comfortable with StackOverflow, you can also create a question there.
+Add the [Flame tag](https://stackoverflow.com/questions/tagged/flame) so that anyone following the tag can help out.

 ## Features

-The goal of the Flame Engine is to provide a complete set of out-of-the-way solutions for common problems that any game developed in Flutter could have.
+The goal of the Flame Engine is to provide a complete set of out-of-the-way solutions for common problems that games developed with Flutter might share.

 Currently Flame provides the following features: